-There is a serious gap in our nation’s health insurance safety net: millions of people with low income who cannot afford Obamacare and don’t qualify for Medicaid.
+There is a serious gap in our nation’s health insurance safety net; millions of people with low income who cannot afford Obamacare and don’t qualify for Medicaid.

 If you are one of these people, you may already know that this is a tough position.
 You are caught in the middle.
 You do not qualify for Obamacare exchange tax credits and you do not qualify for Medicaid.
-Although it may not make sense, those in this coverage gap must either remain uninsured or pay full price with no subsidy if they go to the Obamacare exchanges.
+Although it may not make sense, those in this coverage gap must either remain uninsured or pay full price with no subsidy if they go to the Obamacare exchange.

 The good news is that there are answers and solutions for you outside of Obamacare.
 In this post, we’ll explain who qualifies for Medicaid, why so many people need to seek other coverage and the types of coverage that are available.

-Pivot Health: Short Term Health Insurance to Fill the Gap
+Pivot Health: Short-Term Health Insurance to Fill the Gap

-Pivot Health’s short term health insurance offers choices that fill this gap for low-income individuals and families.
+Pivot Health’s short-term health insurance offers choices that fill this gap for low-income individuals and families.

 - These plans offer lower deductibles than many of the Obamacare exchange plans.